nookat-io/nookat-io.github.io/README.md

 npm run build:single
 ```

-This creates a self-contained HTML file that can be deployed anywhere.
+This creates a self-contained HTML file that can be deployed anywhere using the `vite-plugin-singlefile` plugin.

 ## License

-MIT License - see LICENSE.txt for details.
+Apache License 2.0 - see LICENCE.txt for details.